arjunvarmar/arjun-academic/projects.md

 #### **Surface diffusion enhanced disintegration of nanowires**

+Metallic nanowires are useful in a wide range of applications, such as, but not limited to, solar cells, flexible and stretchable electronic circuits.
+Hence, their stability is an important consideration, especially at high temperatures.
+In this study, we considered intersecting nanowires using a simple Cahn-Hilliard model, in which diffusion is assumed to predominantly occur at the surface of the material.
+Due to surface diffusion, the nanowire junction undergoes a curvature driven material flow, snapping the wires at the junctions.
+After the nanowires break-up at the junction, the remaining parts of the wires also undergo disintegration due to Rayleigh instability.

 #### **Effect of generalised stacking fault energy surface on equilibrium stacking fault width in alloys**